bitrix24/b24restdocs/api-reference/crm/contacts/events/on-crm-contact-add.md

-# On Creating a Contact onCrmContactAdd
+# Event for Creating a Contact onCrmContactAdd

-{% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.

-{% endnote %}

 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can subscribe: any user

-The event `onCrmContactAdd` is triggered when a contact is created.
+The event will trigger upon the creation of a contact.

 ## What the Handler Receives